ucsb-cs56/w20/_lab/lab04.md

 * Did you follow the instructions for setting up your repo? (naming, making it private, pulling in starter code, adding partner as collaborator)
 * Is the code you submitted to Gradescope that same as the latest code that you've pushed to Github?
+* Did you add your name/github, and your pair partner's name/github to your README.md?
-* Did you publish your javadoc correctly, link to it from your README, and in general, tidy up your README, and make changes to build.xml as indicated?
+* Did you add links to your github repo and to your published javadoc in your README.md?
 * Are your commit messages in the proper form, with the initials of driver/navigator and with reasonable messages describing the changes in each commit?